-The Ford government has allowed the Ontario Autism Program waitlist to grow from 23,000 children in 2019 to 87,692 by December 2025 — a 281% increase.
-Despite FAO warnings of a $600M+ funding gap, annual budget increases have been insufficient to reduce wait times.
-This page documents the accountability record.
+The Ontario Autism Program waitlist has grown from approximately 23,000 children in 2019 to 88,175 by December 2025 — approximately a 280% increase.
+The FAO identified a structural funding shortfall ($1.35B needed at 2018-19 levels vs. $965M in 2026-27).
+As of the 2025 Fall Economic Statement, annual budget increases had been insufficient to reduce wait times.
+This page documents the accountability record through the pre-2026-budget period.

 Full OAP policy history →The Financial Accountability Office of Ontario (FAO) has provided independent analysis of OAP funding multiple times.
 Their core findings: